 - AP Statistics

 Topics include integers, rational numbers, algebra, inequalities, exponential and radical applications, ratios, polynomials and quadratic equations, coordinate geometry, and graphing statistics.
 The use of the graphing calculator is introduced.
 TI-84 graphing calculator is required.
-This course is required for all incoming freshmen unless they have permission to enter Math 10.
-1 year, level 1.
+This course is required for all incoming freshmen unless they have passed an Algebra course and its final exam.
+1 Year.
+Level 1.

 This is an intermediate-level algebra course that focuses on functions, fractions, exponents, trigonometry, probability and statistics.
 Students will further develop their understanding of algebra by applying mathematical models to real world problems.
 Assessments will include homework, graded assignments, group work and quizzes/tests.
-This course culminates in a comprehensive exam where the students will demonstrate what they have learned throughout the course.
 A TI-84 graphing calculator is required for this course.
-Prerequisite: Algebra 1/Geometry.
+Prerequisites: Algebra 1, Geometry.
+1 Year.
+Level 1.

-In the first semester, students will cover topics to prepare them for calculus.
+In the first semester, students will cover topics to prepare them for AP Calculus.
 This includes a rigorous look at domain, e/ln and trig functions, and asymptotic behavior.
 The second semester, students begin the calculus syllabus: limits, continuity, derivatives and their applications.
 The process of integration may also be introduced.
-TI-84 graphing calculator required.
-85% in Math 11 suggested.
-1 year, level 3.
+TI-84 graphing calculator required, but rarely used.
+90% in Math 11 suggested.
+1 Year.
+Level 3.

 This class gives the opportunity to learn calculus concepts at a more relaxed pace.
 The topics of limits, continuity, differentiation, and integration are studied in depth, as well as some applications of each.
 These applications include: approximations, related rates, optimization, motion, total distance/displacement, area and volume of solids.
 A graphing TI-84 calculator is required.
-Prerequisite: Introduction to Calculus H. 1 year, level 3.
+Prerequisite: Pre-Calculus or Introduction to Calculus H. 1 Year.
+Level 3. .

-This course is offered to students who have successfully completed Intro to Calculus.
-The topics covered are determined by the national AP Calculus (AB) syllabus which is set by the College Board and represents what is covered during the first semester of college calculus.
-Every student is required to take the AP Calculus AB exam in May.
-93% or above on all Math Regents exams & Intro to Calculus midterm exam suggested.
-TI-84 graphing calculator required. $93.00 AP exam fee required.
-1 year, level 4.
+This course is offered to students who have successfully completed Intro to Calculus H. The topics covered are determined by the national AP Calculus (AB) syllabus which is set by the College Board and represents what is covered during the first semester of college calculus.
+93% or above on all math exams & Intro to Calculus suggested.
+TI-84 graphing calculator required.
+AP Exam fee required.
+1 Year.
+Level 4.

 A senior level math course, which encompasses statistical methods and probability.
 Students learn how to compile data, prepare graphs and calculate mean, median, mode and standard deviation.
-Microsoft Excel will be used for some topics.
+Google Sheets will be used for some topics.
 Data is compared using the normal curve and binomial distribution.
 Probabilities will be calculated.
 A TI-84 graphing calculator is required for statistical calculations and graphing.
 Computers will be used to demonstrate statistical graphs.
-Other topics are SAT review, pre-calculus, history and intro to matrices and graphing.
+Other topics are ACT/SAT review, pre-calculus, history, and graphing.
 Students must have successfully completed Math 11.
-1 year, level 1.
+1 Year.
+Level 1.